amitsaha/echorand.me/content/posts/kubernetes-eks-notes.md

 # Introduction

 This in-progress page lists some of my findings while working with [Kubernetes](https://kubernetes.io/).
+My findings are based on working with a kubernetes cluster running in AWS EKS.

 # EKS cluster setup

+## Private subnet tagging

+## Public subnet tagging

 ## Terraform configuration

 ## EKS private master and DNS resolution

-This is only relevant to [AWS EKS](https://aws.amazon.com/eks/).
 In my setup, the master was private (along with all the nodes residing in private subnets).
 Right off the bat, I ran into issue of the master  hostname not resolving from my local workstation (even when I was connected to the VPN which had VPC peering with the VPC the master was running in).
 This issue is described [here](https://github.com/aws/containers-roadmap/issues/221).
-The solution ended up being getting the IP address of the master via the network interface attached to it and then making an entry in the local `/etc/hosts` file.
+The solution I used ended up getting the IP address of the master via the network interface attached to it and then making an entry in the local `/etc/hosts` file.

-## Private subnet tagging

-## Public subnet tagging

-# Authentication and Authorization
+## Authentication and Authorization

-# Getting cluster data
+## Getting cluster data

+## Authentication and Authorization for other users

+## RBAC

+## Human users

+## Service accounts

+## Using kubectl with a service account token

 # Worker node joining